O-Yoroi Taisho

 (Select option from the perspective of wearing the armor)

-Samurai Mon Crest Options by Iron Mountain Armory
+Sendan No-Ita & Kyubi-No-Ita Mon Options by Iron Mountain Armory

 The Sizing Options for our Gashira Armors.
 Some options that are not standard may entail extra costs.